Omgandhi18/Omgandhi18/README.md

 - 👋 Hi, I’m @Omgandhi18
-- 👀 I’m interested in Android,iOS,Web Development
+- 👀 I’m interested in Android,iOS.
-- 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on Android Projects using Java,iOS Projects,
 - 📫 You can reach me by email: omgandhi255@gmail.com